 Even if your site’s snippet appears at the top of the search engine results page, you won’t be successful until users click on it and go to your site.
 Keep in mind that a significant part of the ranking process is the click-through rate.
 If users don’t click on your result, your position will undoubtedly decline.
 Your click-through rate will eventually rise when you write for humans.

 So you should comprehend the search’s context, and use syntax, and natural language.
 Also, make sure that title tags are clear and foremost for people.
+In this case, when you can’t come up with an outstanding title tag, you can rephrase this online by passing it through a rephrasing tool.
+It will rephrase your title into a trendy, eye-catching and descriptive one by changing its words with more appropriate ones.

 Finally, comprehend the purpose of the search.
 Hopefully, by this point, you’ve already done some user intent research and used the results to guide the content of your website.
 What is the main goal that a searcher wants to accomplish when they click?